vinc/moros/README.md

 be accomplished after completing an OSDev tutorial, while reading the [OSDev wiki][3] along with many open source kernels.

+> **Note:** the kernel is currently being refactored to support the i686
+> architecture in addition to x86-64.

 [![GitHub Actions][s1]](https://github.com/vinc/moros)
 [![Crates.io][s2]](https://crates.io/crates/moros)